farlee2121/DevEssentialsBlog/_drafts/2022-04-26-Improved-completeness-automatic-random-testing.md

 In other words, it tells us that our expected input domain is our actual input domain.
 Each function in our program is well behaved for every value it advertises that it supports.

-This is a form of completeness complementary to mutation testing.
+This is a form of test completeness complementary to mutation testing.
 Between mutation testing and automated random testing we can verify
 - Broken logic doesn't slip through our test suite
 - Broken data can't be passed to our functions